 It’s a simple question.

-Yes (or no) refers to whether the story you’re telling is directly connected to the content and learning outcomes you want to achieve.
+The yes (or no) in the STORY model refers to whether the story you’re telling is directly connected to the content and learning outcomes you want to achieve.
 I was at a conference recently when a speaker shared a fun, touching story that drew a lot of emotion from the audience, but when the speaker got to the resolution of the story, we were all left wanting more, we were confused and unsure of why that particular story was being shared.
 It didn’t have anything to do with the content or theme of the conference.

 Simply because you have a good story doesn’t mean that you need to tell it.